cklapperich/LLM-Dungeon/documents/point buy system.md

 Core Concepts

 - Abilities can be used by both monsters and heroes to attack
-- Monsters often aim to finish grapples rather than kill
+- players often aim to finish grapples rather than kill
 - Abilities are classified as Common, Rare, or Legendary
 - Ability point budgets: Common (2 points), Rare (4 points), Legendary (6 points)
 - Abilities have maximum effects/drawbacks: Default(1), Common (2), Rare (3), Legendary (4)